IRT Diffuse Field Equalized

 Purchased for $34 (2017)

-In the world of hobbies, "older is better" and "buy used" are deafeningly parroted, heard as loud as windchimes in a blend-tec.
-Teh inability to acclimate to new technologies and the ruthless pace of the global economy are usually to blame for beloved manufacturers going under.
-The Japanese intrusion of quartz movements decimated the Swiss watch industry through the 80's, spurring ruthless consolidation into burgeoning conglomerates like the Swatch Group.
-Similarly, the pursuit of digital photography killed off camera companies that couldn't make the transition from film.
-Today, rising material and labor costs in core countries inhibit domestic manufacturing to a large extent.
-But unlike most other hobbies, older isn't better for headphones.
-German and Japanese companies too, have largely weathered economic downturns and market shifts to a remarkable degree, dodging those "extinctions."
-While the defacto benchmark for headphones are the pre-historic Sennheiser HD600s released in 1997, others haven't aged as gracefully.
+In the world of hobbies "older is better" and "buy used" are deafeningly parroted, heard as loud as windchimes in a blend-tec.
+The infinite growth model that strip-mines talent and erodes some intangible consumer pedigree in favor of shareholder ROI is unsurprisingly present here too.
+Whether through corporate sabotage or the ruthless pace of the global economy there's no shortage of past products casting longing shadows on the belt-tightening risk-adverse consumer space today.
+The Japanese breakthrough in quartz movements decimated the Swiss watch industry through the 80's, spurring ruthless consolidation of independent watchmakers into a few burgeoning conglomerates like the Swatch Group.
+Similarly, the pursuit of digital photography killed off camera companies that were already struggling with autofocus.
+But unlike most other hobbies older isn't better for headphones.
+German and Japanese companies have largely weathered economic downturns and market shifts to a remarkable degree, dodging those "extinctions."
+While the defacto benchmark for headphones are the pre-historic Sennheiser HD600s released in 1997, most haven't aged as gracefully.
+Into the 80's driver matching was so terrible headphones came with independed left/right volume knobs because channel imbalances were an inevitability.
 Anything older than an underage drinker is prehistoric, granting audiophiles a valuable cultural intersection with child predators.
 Most vintage headphones are relegated to novelty status for forum users to laugh at.
 The AKG K240 Sextetts sit on the border.

-Being pretty light, they should be comfortable.
+Being pretty light they should be comfortable.
 The combination of sweaty leather earpads and large earcups mean fit is a bit tricky even with my grotesque brain vessel.
-Beyerdynamic pads apparently fit with ease, so if pad-rolling is your thing, that's a great option to have.
+Beyerdynamic pads apparently fit with ease so if pad-rolling is your thing that's an option.

 Innerfidelity measurement PDF